CharlieRa/angelamakeup/README.md

 # Ange Makeup website build with gatsby starter portfolio: emma

 ## Description

 * Website for angelamakeup.cl build with gatsby

+## ToDo

+- Improve performance
+- Add more projects images
+- Add description an images to each projects
+- Add SSL certificate
+- Add a logo or a font for stylish the name
+- Add more RRSS
+- Complete mor about section

 ## Features